zonemaster/zonemaster-backend/docs/API.md

  -  jsonrpc: « 2.0 »
  -  id: any kind of unique id allowing to match requests and responses
  -  method: the name of the called method

- This method implements a very basic security mechanism for the bach API.
-It will accept to create a new user only if the client is calling it from a "localhost" IP.

 **Response**:
 ```